 If you can’t pay your entire tax bill when it’s due, there are a number of options available to help you avoid serious consequences.
 Some involve working out payments directly with the IRS, while others involve finding alternative ways to pay your taxes.

 Here are some payment options to consider:

 - Apply for a full-payment agreement if you can pay your taxes within 120 days.

 - Sign up for an IRS installment plan.

 - Consider a loan or other financing to make a tax payment.

 Each of these options comes with different eligibility requirements and consequences.
 This is especially true when you think about taking out a personal loan, home equity loan or another type of financing to take care of your tax bill.

 It’s important to research ways to avoid owing taxes in the future.
-Here are some ways to get started, so next year you won’t have to ask, “Why do I owe taxes this year?”
+Here are some ways to get started, so next year you won’t have to wonder if you going to owe taxes.